 The PastMap and Historic Environment Scotland (HES) online mapping tools records that the FRB is a Category A listed building ('Forth Road Bridge, with Approach Ramps and Piers', LB47778/LB49165).
-Three additional listed buildings are found within 300m of the scheme, the closest of which is 190m southeast.
+No other designated cultural heritage assets are found within 300m of the scheme.